brandonwbush/rulehunter/README.md

    - Connect the Blob store you created
    - Vercel will automatically inject the `BLOB_READ_WRITE_TOKEN` environment variable

-4. **That's it!** Your app is now production-ready with persistent session storage.
+4. Your app is now production-ready with persistent storage.

 ### Manual Build and Start